sebaslogen/CleanGUITestArchitecture/README.md

 Alternative, from the command line run ```gradlew connectedCheck```

+_Note: Make sure to connect a phone to the computer or start an emulator before running the tests._

 In a nutshell
 -------
 The sample test code can be summarized in these three elements: